Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Scalable graph-based traffic forecasting

-\paragraph{Model comparison} First, we compare the performance of the considered models; the results are shown in Table~\ref{tab:experiments_test_mae}.
-Following previous studies, we use the lookback window of $12$ timestamps.
-Among the considered naive baselines, the best results for traffic volume prediction are achieved by the predictor taking the value one week ago from the target timestamp; for speed prediction, the best naive predictor employs the latest known value.
+First, we compare the forecasting performance of the considered models.
+The results are shown in Table~\ref{tab:model-performance}.
+Among the considered naive baselines, the best results for traffic volume prediction are achieved by the predictor taking the value from one week ago from the target timestamp; for speed prediction, the best naive predictor employs the latest known value.
 These metric values should serve as a necessary sanity check to ensure that the designed models actually capture useful information for the given forecasting task.
-Thus, as expected, the linear model consistently outperforms the presented naive baselines, which demonstrates that using learnable models is essential for precise traffic forecasting.
-More advanced spatiotemporal methods, in turn, have better performance than all graph-agnostic approaches, which indicates that using structural information about the road network is important for accurate traffic forecasting.
-Among the considered graph-aware methods, the best results are almost always achieved by the proposed GNN-\texttt{TrfAttn} model.
-These results suggest that models with more flexible mechanisms for aggregating spatial information, such as Transformer attention, are better suited to complex traffic networks, so such mechanisms should be considered when developing further models for spatiotemporal traffic forecasting.
+Thus, as expected, the linear model consistently outperforms the presented naive baselines, which demonstrates that using historical observations is essential for precise traffic forecasting.
+More advanced spatiotemporal methods, in turn, generally have better performance than graph-agnostic approaches, which indicates that using structural information about the road network is important for accurate traffic forecasting.
+At the same time, some existing spatiotemporal models face scalability issues on larger city-traffic datasets: for example, STGCN runs out of memory on \texttt{city-traffic-L}.
+The proposed SVR-GNN achieves the best performance across all reported datasets and target variables, outperforming both simple baselines and more complex spatiotemporal architectures.
+These results suggest that even a simple non-sequential graph-based aggregation mechanism can effectively capture useful structural information in large-scale road networks, making it a strong and scalable backbone for spatiotemporal traffic forecasting.

-\paragraph{Effect of the lookback window size} In the next series of experiments, we vary the lookback window size across the following options: $12, 24, 36, 48, 72$.
-We consider the best-performing and efficient model GNN-\texttt{TrfAttn} with 2 layers and 512 hidden dimension size.
-As can be seen from Table~\ref{tab:lookback}, better results can usually be achieved for longer lookback windows, which proves that more complete information about how the target variable changed in the past is important for more accurate predictions in the future.
-At the same time, these results show that even such a simple module for processing the temporal component as a linear projection of historical variables into the latent space of a GNN model allows it to handle larger amounts of data and preserve high predictive performance.